Skip to content

 • Losing your cherished registration mark

-Classic cars can rock the vintage black and silver look – legally.
+Classic cars can use the vintage black and silver look — legally.
+They may use black plates with silver/white characters and must be registered in the Historic Vehicles tax class.

-If standard plates won’t fit, DVLA may allow smaller plates.
+If standard plates won't fit, the DVLA may allow smaller plates.
+This only applies to non-EC Whole Vehicle Type Approved imports.

 Add one of the approved flags to the left-hand side, with matching ID letters (like UK or ENG).